 What is an ACL tear?

 The anterior cruciate ligament (ACL) is a ligament (connects bone to bone) of the interior of the knee joint that connects the thigh bone (femur) to the shin bone (tibia).
 The ACL is prone to tears and other injuries usually as a result of a twisting motion of the knee that exerts more pressure on the knee joint than the ACL is capable of withstanding.
 ACL tears are commonly seen in athletes who play soccer, football, basketball or other sports that involve the overuse of knees.
-An ACL tear can start small, but it may continue to hurt and completely tear if it goes untreated.
+An ACL tear can start small, but it may continue to hurt and completely tear if it remains untreated.

 What causes ACL tears?

 Since ACL tears are common in athletes, it is important to know what exactly causes your ACL to tear apart.
 In general, the twisting and pivoting motion of the knee used in many sports is what causes an ACL injury.
 When this occurs, what generally happens is this: your foot is planted on the ground and a force will be placed upon the knee, either externally or internally, causing the rest of your body to react to the force by pivoting, twisting or extending.
 Your foot stays planted on the ground while the rest of your body keeps moving.
 When injury occurs, this force is able to override the stability of the knee joint that the ACL is usually able to withstand.
 Some examples of the causes of an ACL tears include:

 - A hard impact that crushes your knee or leg.